 Biography

 Ryniee DeCheser creates abstract art that portray kinetic meditations on connection, inclusion, and resilience.
+Her paintings explore modern life in the natural world.

-While being classically trained and receiving her BFA in Fine Arts from Parsons School of Design, Ryniee developed a deep interest in a real-time journalistic approach of reportage illustration.
-With reportage she was able to draw on streets of New York City to explore the movement of the crowds, how they moved as individuals and at other times, in unison.
-This type of reportage required her to unlearn her classical training.
+While receiving her BFA in Fine Arts from Parsons School of Design, Ryniee developed a deep interest in the journalistic approach of reportage illustration.
+With reportage she was able to explore the movement of the crowds, how they moved as individuals and at other times, in unison.
+Over time, Ryniee was able to achieve a state that allowed her to channel raw expression as she captured the rhythm of life in fluid, narrative moments.

 Her work is included in private collections in the United States, London, and Abu Dhabi— including celebrities such as Cara Seymour (The Knick, Gangs of New York), Stephanie J. Block (Orange Is the New Black, Homeland), and Sebastian Arcelus (House of Cards, Madam Secretary).